Political positions of Michael Bloomberg: Terrorism

 Bloomberg believes that the September 11, 2001 attacks were not intended to be solitary events.
 When he assumed office, he set up a Counterterrorism Bureau which works along with the NYPD intelligence division to gather information about worldwide terrorism affecting New York City.
 He believes that funding for Homeland Security by the federal government should be distributed by risk, where cities that are considered to have the highest threat for a terrorist attack would get the most money.
 Bloomberg is also a supporter of the USA PATRIOT Act.

 Social issues

 Abortion

-Bloomberg supports abortion rights, stating, "Reproductive choice is a fundamental human right and we can never take it for granted.
+Bloomberg supports abortion rights, stating: "Reproductive choice is a fundamental human right, and we can never take it for granted.
 On this issue, you're either with us or against us."
 He has criticized "pro-choice" politicians who support "pro-life" candidates.

 Circumcision

-In September 2012, Bloomberg spearheaded a New York City law regulating the practice of circumcision among Orthodox Jews.
-The legislation requires that at each event, the mohel receives signed consent forms from the parents, acknowledging that they were notified of health risks associated with cleaning the wound by sucking blood from the male baby's organ.
-This regulation caused an outcry among certain Orthodox Jewish communities on this alleged infringement of their religious freedom, and the matter was taken to federal court.
+In September 2012, Bloomberg spearheaded a New York City law regulating the practice of circumcision among ultra-Orthodox Jews.
+The legislation requires that at each event, the mohel receives signed consent forms from the parents, acknowledging that they were notified of health risks associated with cleaning the wound by sucking blood from the male baby's genitalia.
+This regulation caused an outcry among certain Haredi Jewish communities on this alleged infringement of their religious freedom, and the matter was taken to federal court.